By Amy Walker, PM Tactical Network/PEO C3T public affairsJune 27, 2018

-Fortunately, if disaster strikes again, Army National Guard (ARNG) units will be able to use their tactical network communication tool suite, known as the Disaster Incident Response Emergency Communications Terminal (DIRECT), to provide critical communications capabilities to emergency responders and relief organizations, such as the Federal Emergency Management Agency (FEMA) and the Red Cross, to help coordinate and speed relief efforts.
+Fortunately, if disaster strikes again, Army National Guard units will be able to use their tactical network communication tool suite, known as the Disaster Incident Response Emergency Communications Terminal, or DIRECT.
+This system will provide critical communications capabilities to emergency responders and relief organizations, such as the Federal Emergency Management Agency and the Red Cross, to help coordinate and speed relief efforts.

-DIRECT enables ARNG Signal Soldiers to provide emergency responders with commercial phone and internet access, along with commercial Wi-Fi and 4G LTE, during domestic natural disasters, emergencies and civil support operations, even when local infrastructure has been completely destroyed.
+DIRECT enables National Guard Signal Soldiers to provide emergency responders with commercial phone and internet access, along with commercial Wi-Fi and 4G LTE, during domestic natural disasters, emergencies and civil support operations, even when local infrastructure has been completely destroyed.
 The system also has a voice bridging capability that connects military and first responder radios operating on different frequencies.
-It also interconnects radios, cell phones, and internet phones, known as VoIP (Voice over Internet Protocol) phones, for seamless collaboration.
+It also interconnects radios, cell phones, and internet phones -- known as Voice over Internet Protocol or VoIP phones -- for seamless collaboration.

 "As we saw way back in Hurricane Katrina, you can have a multitude of agencies from local counties, state and federal, all showing up at the incident site.
 They all bring their own capabilities and none of them work together; they don't share information and they can't talk to each other.
 It becomes very difficult, if not impossible, to coordinate an overarching strategy for dealing with the disaster," said Maj.
 Jeffrey Couillard, communications officer (G-6) for the National Guard Bureau's Mission Command Branch.